ana-sofia-or/nintendo-game-info-page/README.md

 # nintendo-game-info-page-frontend
+Frontend exercise inspired by https://www.frontendpractice.com/projects/nintendo.
-Frontend exercise from https://www.frontendpractice.com/projects/nintendo - game card web page This exercise incorporates HTML, CSS (Less), and JavaScript to create a responsive layout.
+Implemented using HTML, CSS (Less), and JavaScript to achieve a responsive layout.